eigerco/polkadot-native-storage/doc/testing_guide.md

 Users should also have a basic understanding of the Substrate framework and the Polkadot ecosystem.

-The requirements we can test with the local setup and provided PoC code:
+The requirements we can test or show with the local setup and provided PoC code:
 - parachain registration to local relay chain;
 - parachain block production;
-- XCM (Cross-Chain Messaging) - sending messages between parachains using sudo pallet and ping pallet;
+- XCM (Cross-Chain Messaging) - sending messages between parachains using official sudo pallet;
-- visibility of the Filecoin actors as pallets in the local parachain;
+- visibility of the Filecoin actors as pallets in the local node;
 - ability to run parts of the FVM code in the Substrate runtime (WASM environment);
 - the ability to interact with the actors (e.g. miner actor - add miner, change worker address) using extrinsics;
 - RPC endpoint interaction (hardcoded returned values);